 Pisei joined Watsi on September 25th, 2016.
-Three years ago, Pisei became the 2499th member to automatically support a new Watsi patient every month.
-Since then, 3,428 more people have become monthly donors!
-Pisei's most recent donation supported Bernice, a 2-year-old from Kenya, to fund congenital umbilical hernia surgery.
+Five years ago, Pisei joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Pisei's most recent donation supported Seth, a one-year-old from Kenya, to fund surgery for his birth condition.